 Montillus ( Old Man ) Beatty purchased the Lander Ranch in the Spring of 1896.
 He was one of the three white men in the Oasis Valley.
-He settled here with his Piute wife to farm and raise his family.
+He settled here with his Paiute wife to farm and raise his family.
 Being an old miner, he always opened his home to anyone who would pass through on their way to the mines in Death Valley .

 In August of 1904 Shorty Harris and Ed Cross found gold in a rock and the Bullfrog Mining District was born.